JuniorK92/JuniorK92/README.md

 😏 I'm working with some xamarin projects in my free time *(🤦‍♂️ kinda)*.

-😅 Currently I work with an in house developed ERP at RichlineGroup.
+😅 Currently I'm working with an in house ERP development at Richline Group.

 🥰 I like .Net but love technology more so I'm always looking for new things.